Creamy Broccoli Ricotta Pasta

 - Bake until the veggies have softened, about 20 minutes.
 Please keep an eye on the veggies, as the timing will depend on the oven.

 - When the veggies are almost done, start cooking the pasta.

 - Cook any pasta of choice in boiling salted water until al-dente.
 I used 400 grams of pasta for 4 people.
 If you're making less pasta, you can refrigerate any sauce that you have left over.

 - When the pasta has boiled, reserve some of that starchy pasta water to use in the blender so that you can bind the sauce together or thin it out if you need to.

 - Take the veggies out of the oven and add them to a blender.

-- Add the ricotta, parmesan cheese, a handful of baby spinach and the reserved pasta water.
+- Add the ricotta, parmesan cheese, spinach, and the reserved pasta water.
 Blend until you have a creamy sauce.
 Adjust the water as needed based on how thick/thin you like your sauce.

-- Pour it on top of the cooked pasta, dust it with some more parmesan and enjoy!
+- Pour the sauce on top of the cooked pasta, dust it with some more parmesan and enjoy!